-NOTE: For a "down and dirty" instant valuation of your home, simply submit the Valuation request in the sidebar to the right.
+NOTE: For a "down and dirty" instant valuation of your home, simply submit the Valuation request below.
 But, remember, these are computer generated values and are only estimates.
 Having said that, we have found them to be an excellent starting point for getting an idea of your home's value.

 Almost all homebuyers will first see your home listing on the Internet.
 The photos they see will determine whether or not they want to see your home.
 By the way, their real estate agents are affected by those photos, also.
 We employ professional photographers to capture the very best aspects of your home.
 And, in the most flattering way possible, so that prospective homebuyers will see your home at its best.

 We will include drone aerial photography at no extra cost.
 We have found this to be incredibly effective in highlighting the surroundings of the home and neighborhood.

 We will use the professional photos to create high quality brochures and flyers on glossy cardstock.